reneric/tone-frequency-led-controller-python/README.md

 # Tone Frequency LED Controller
 ## Setup
 ### Enable I2C Interface
 Run the following command to launch the raspi-config utility.
-Select “Interfacing Options”
+Select “Interfacing Options”:
 ```
   $ sudo raspi-config
 ```
-1. Highlight the “I2C” option and activate “<Select>”.
+1. Highlight the “I2C” option and activate “\<Select\>”
-2. Select and activate “<Yes>” :
+2. Select and activate “\<Yes\>”
-3. Highlight and activate “<Ok>” :
+3. Highlight and activate “\<Ok\>”
-4. When prompted to reboot highlight and activate “<Yes>” :
+4. When prompted to reboot highlight and activate “\<Yes\>”
 5. The Raspberry Pi will reboot and the interface will be enabled.

 #### Configure I2C